Those Who Serve

 Ministries

-Evangelization Chair
+Evangelization Ministry Chair

 Betty Dirr, Ohio

-Co-Chair, Education Ministry
+Education Ministry Co-chair

 Betty lives in Cincinnati, Ohio with her husband, Mike.
 They have 2 children, a 32-year-old son and a 30-year-old lesbian daughter.